mikepfeiffer/simple-php-app/README.md

 # simple-php-app
-sssssss Simple PHP app used with Elastic Beankstalk demo
+sssssssssssssssss Simple PHP app used with Elastic Beankstalk demo